Cassie521/Cassie521/README.md

 - ⚡ Fun fact: I like watching movies and eating French fries:)

-🙋🏻‍♀️ Currently I am seeking the new grad position in the data science field.
+🙋🏻‍♀️ Currently I am seeking the new grad position in the data science field ~